chainstacklabs/starknet-cairo-odyssey/Article-2.md

 If you don't follow the proper naming convention, you'll get the following error from the compiler: **Array argument "array_param" must be preceded by a length argument named "array_param_len" of type felt.**

-You can find an example to work with arrays in Cairo in [this cairo contract](./cairo-examples/contracts/arrays.cairo).
+You can find an example to [use arrays in Cairo in this contract](./cairo-examples/contracts/arrays.cairo).

 ### Structs and Mappings